pranitzope24/Flipkart-Grid-4.0-Robogenerals/docs/Jetson_Nano_Setup.md

 ## Mavros and other important software

-Use the setup script here named `mavros.sh` for installing Mavros, Mavproxy, pymavlink and their dependancies.
+Use the setup script here named `mavros.sh` for installing Mavros, Mavproxy, pymavlink and their dependencies.